Front Page › Forums › Government › Country Justice

 -

-If an appeal is made to a higher court located in an urban area, that court must apply the facts and evidence to the procedures outlined in the country justice handbook to determine whether the appeal has merit.
+If an appeal is made to a higher court located in an urban area, that court must apply the facts and evidence to the procedures outlined in the most recent country justice handbook to determine whether the appeal has merit.
+An appeal should focus on whether the country justice was done in accordance with the handbook, and not on whether a different outcome would have happened in an urban area.

 Intent:

-It is important to recognize the difficult conditions in rural and wild areas and to provide guidance for people who need to uphold justice in those areas.
-Even full-time judges and attorneys in the largest urban areas sometimes get things wrong, which is why it’s important to have an appeals process.
+It is important to recognize that conditions are different in rural and wild areas and to provide guidance for people who need to uphold justice in those areas.
+Even full-time law enforcement professionals with sizeable training and operations budgets in the largest urban areas sometimes get things wrong, so it’s unreasonable to expect that people in the country with small or nonexistent training and operations budgets be able to know and follow all the same procedures without mistakes.

 Both the people charged with implementing justice and the people observing it need to know the essentials in order to do it appropriately and to object and protest when it is not done appropriately.